How do you administer this medicine?

 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with Ciprofloxacin.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.

 How should I use Ciprofloxacin?

-- Ciprofloxacin comes with an extra patient information sheet called a Medication Guide.
+- Ciprofloxacin suspension comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
-Read it again each time you get Ciprofloxacin refilled.
+Read it again each time you get Ciprofloxacin suspension refilled.

-- An extra patient leaflet may be available with Ciprofloxacin.
+- An extra patient leaflet may be available with Ciprofloxacin suspension.
 Talk to your pharmacist if you have questions about this information.

 - Shake well before each use.

 - Use a measuring device marked for medicine dosing.
 Ask your pharmacist for help if you are unsure of how to measure your dose.